-Spiritual Realization As A Social Goal
+Spiritual Realization as a Social Goal

 Where there is movement, there must also be a goal.
 Without a goal there can be no mention of progress.
 There can be no direction.
 The perennial inspiration for the movement of human society is felt on the personal level as a state of composure, peace and happiness beyond decay.
 This is called spiritual bliss (ánandam).
 Such a state is beyond the scope of social theory.
 But it is this state of realization in personal life which inspires the social behaviors of morality and respect for all living beings.
-When the six factors of social progress, indicated above, are present and in a balanced state, then the social movement will be toward this spiritual goal.
+When the six factors of social progress (spiritual philosophy, spiritual practice, socio-economic theory, social outlook, scriptures, preceptor), stated in the preceding section, are present and in a balanced state, then the social movement will be toward this spiritual goal.
 The inner aspirations of the human mind will have a conducive social environment for full expression and realization, and a universalistic social outlook will develop.